BSc(Hons) Geography

 Fieldwork

-Field trips are an important part of this course and you will go on three residential trips.
+Field trips are an important part of this course and will include residential trips:

 Year one